helidon-io/helidon/docs/se/guides/metrics.md

 -->
 # Metrics

-This guide describes how to create a sample Helidon {h1-prefix} project that can be used to run some basic examples using both built-in and custom meters with Helidon.
+This guide describes how to create a sample Helidon SE project that can be used to run some basic examples using both built-in and custom meters with Helidon.

 ## What You Need